davebraze/david-braze/content/consulting/consultation.md

 If we decide to move ahead, a second call may be needed to review your data and to pin down additional details.
 We would then work together to generate a contract that spells out in detail the work to be done, deliverables, time frame, and price.
 Generally, I bid jobs on a *per-project* basis, so all client costs are spelled out up-front.
 Once a contract is inked, we hold a kickoff meeting and then the magic begins.

 Even if you don't have immediate needs, please feel free to connect.
 I'm always happy to talk shop, whether or not we end up working together.
-I also write [blog posts]({{< ref "post">}}) on data or education or related matters a couple of times a year and will happily send a notice when new ones go out.
+I also write [blog posts]({{< ref "post">}}) a couple of times a year, often on data or education or related matters, and I will happily send a notice when new ones go out.

 ## A sampling of my clients